Alias Reference¶

 Completion Files¶

-OraDBA includes completion files for enhanced tab completion:
+OraDBA ships completion word lists for tool-specific tab completion:

 Installing rlwrap¶